fcelda/nsec5-draft/nsec5.md

 the algorithms used for DNSSEC signing.
 An NSEC5 algorithm defines how the NSEC5 proof and the NSEC5 hash are computed and validated.

+An NSEC5 proof is computed using VRF_prove(), as specified in [I-D.goldbe-vrf].
-The input for the NSEC5 proof computation is an RR owner name in
-{{RFC4034}} canonical wire format followed by a private NSEC5 key.
+The input is a private NSEC5 key followed by an RR owner name in {{RFC4034}} canonical wire format.
-The output is an octet string.
+The output NSEC5 proof is an octet string.

+An NSEC5 hash is computed using VRF_proof2hash(), as specified in [I-D.goldbe-vrf].
-The input for the NSEC5 hash computation is the corresponding NSEC5 proof; the output is an octet string.
+The input NSEC5 proof is an octet string; the output NSEC5 hash is an octet string.

+An NSEC5 proof is verified using VRF_verify(), as specified in [I-D.goldbe-vrf].
+The input is the NSEC5 public key, followed by an RR owner name in {{RFC4034}} canonical wire format, followed by an NSEC5 proof as an octet string; the output is either VALID or INVALID.

 This document defines the EC-P256-SHA256 NSEC5 algorithm as follows:

-* The NSEC5 proof is computed using an Elliptic Curve VRF with FIPS 186-3 P-256 curve.
-The proof computation and verification, and the proof-to-hash function, are formally specified in {{ecvrf}}.
+* The VRF is the EC-VRF algorithm specified in [I-D.goldbe-vrf] (Section X) where the secure hash function Hash is SHA-256 and the EC group G is the FIPS 186-3 P-256 curve.
+  SHA-256 is specified in {{RFC6234}}.
   The curve parameters are specified in {{FIPS-186-3}} (Section D.1.2.3) and {{RFC5114}} (Section 2.6).

-* The NSEC5 hash is the x-coordinate of the group element gamma from the NSEC5 proof (specified in {{ecvrf}}), encoded as a 32-octet unsigned integer in network byte order.
-In practice, the hash is a substring of the proof ranging from 2nd through 33th octet of the proof, inclusive.

 * The public key format to be used in the NSEC5KEY RR is defined in Section 4 of {{RFC6605}} and thus is the same as the format used to